-The Council has also established a property joint venture with Countryside Properties UK, called the Bracknell Forest Cambium Partnership.
+The Council established a property joint venture with Countryside Properties UK in December 2020, called the Bracknell Forest Cambium Partnership.
 Its key objective is to help the town centre continue to thrive by providing new homes, commercial and retail space.
-The Partnership is currently working on the redevelopment of the Coopers Hill site adjacent to Bracknell train station and land next to The Point on Market Street.
-The first home at Coopers Hill is expected to be completed by quarter 3 2023.
-Other sites are already under consideration and will come forward through the Partnership for development.
+Despite the economic challenges brought by the pandemic, war in Ukraine and associated inflationary pressures, the partnership has made good progress against its agreed objectives and priority sites.
+The Partnership is currently working on the redevelopment of the Coopers Hill site adjacent to Bracknell train station on which construction is largely complete and around half of the private units have been sold.
+Initial ground works required to develop land next to The Point on Market Street have been undertaken and construction is due to start in June 2024.
+Other sites are under consideration and will come forward through the Partnership for development.